One-percent-athlete/One-percent-athlete/README.md

-- 👋 Hi, I’m @One-percent-athlete
+- 👋 Hi, I’m @One-percent-athlete aka Ryu Suzuki
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programming, Coding, UI/UX, Design, Marketing, Teaching and Learning New Skills
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, Django, Vue, React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on whatever I can
-- 📫 How to reach me ...
+- 📫 Feel Free To Reach Out

 <!---
 One-percent-athlete/One-percent-athlete is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.